palvarezc/Sulley/README.md

 # Sulley
-Fitting monster
+Fitting monster.

-Some code to fit Kee and friends
+The main classes are:

+* toystudy1DHistBremCatExpoBkg performs a toyMC study using a 1D fit
+* toystudy2DHistBremCatTsallisBkg performs a toyMC study using a 2D fit

-Works with ROOT 6.04/02
+Tested with ROOT 6.04/02

+INSTALL

+Setup the environment for ROOT

+$ source setup.sh

+$ make